-HIST-450 Readings In Church and State In Latin American History, 3 cr.
-Intensive readings and discussion on aspects of church/ state relations in Latin America.
+HIST-450 Readings In Colonial Latin American History, 3 cr.
+Intensive readings and discussion on aspects of colonial Latin America to 1825.
+Prereg.: same as HIST-401.

+HIST-451 Readings In Modern Latin American History, 3 cr.
+Intensive readings and discussion on aspects of Modern Latin America, since 1825.
 Prereq.: same as HIST-401.

-HIST-451 Readings In Military Government In Latin America, 3 cr.
-Intensive readings and discussion on aspects of military rule in Latin America.
-Prereq.: same as HIST-401.

-HIST-452 Seminar In Latin American Reform and Revolt, 3 cr.
-Research on various topics in the history of Latin American reform movements and revolts.
+HIST-452 Seminar In Latin American History, 3 cr.
+Research on various topics in the history of Latin America.
 A paper based on primary sources is required.
-Prereg.: same as HIST-420

-HIST-453 Seminar In History of Mexico, 3 cr.
+Prereq.: same as HIST-420 HIST-453 Seminar In History of Mexico, 3 cr.
 Research on various topics in the history of Mexico.
 A paper based on primary sources is required.
-Prereg.: same as HIST-420.
+Prereq.: same as HIST-420.

-HIST-460 Readings In Meiji Restoration, 3 cr.
-Intensive readings and discussion on various aspects of the Japanese Meiji Restoration.
+HIST-460 Readings In Modern Japanese History, 3 cr.
+Intensive readings and discussion on the development of the modern Japanese state and society since the nineteenth century.
 Prereq.: same as HIST-401.

-HIST-461 Readings In Classical Chinese Social History, 3 cr.
-Intensive readings and discussion on various aspects of classical Chinese social history.
+HIST-461 Readings In Classical Chinese History, 3 cr.
+Intensive readings and discussion on Chinese history from the Archaic Shang period (c.
+1200 B.C.) through the seventeenth century.
 Prereq.: same as HIST-401.

-HIST-463 Readings In Modern Chinese Social History, 3 cr.
-Intensive readings and discussion on various aspects of modern Chinese social history.
-Prereq.:same as HIST 401.
+HIST-463 Readings In Modern Chinese History, 3 cr.
+Intensive readings and discussion on various aspects of modern Chinese history from the nineteenth century to the present.
+Prerea.:same as HIST 401.